-Most recently, that meant discontinuing our Small Business plan, designed to serve small and local businesses with an affordable review and reputation management software they could buy directly.
-Over the years, we found that serving small business customers alongside marketers, agencies and SEOs was bifurcating our efforts and preventing us from serving either group optimally.
+In 2017, that meant discontinuing a Basic plan.
+This plan was originally designed to serve small and local businesses with an affordable review and reputation management software they could buy directly.
+Over the years, we found that serving single location small business customers alongside marketers, agencies, and SEOs was bifurcating our efforts and preventing us from serving either group optimally.

-By eliminating our Small Business plan and focusing on our Marketer, Agency, and Enterprise plans, we can better cater to one core customer segment, grow more swiftly within that target market, and ultimately increase our profitability by achieving greater scale with less support demand.
-Plus, Small Business owners can still use our Marketer plan, but the higher price point works as a gatekeeper for those who are less sophisticated or not ready to truly commit to their own reputation marketing efforts.
+By eliminating our Basic plan and focusing on our Professional, Agency, and Partner plans, we were able to focus our attention on one core customer segment.
+This decision-making meant we were able to grow more swiftly within that target market, and ultimately increase our profitability by achieving greater scale with less support demand.
+Plus, Small Business owners can still use our Professional plan, but the higher price point works as a gatekeeper for those who are less sophisticated or not ready to truly commit to their reputation management efforts.

-When it comes to your own target audience, focus your attention on these key factors:
+When it comes to your target audience, focus your attention on these key factors:

-Are you only working with reputation management clients locally or are you willing to work with clients no matter where their business is located?INDUSTRY
+Are you only working with reputation management clients locally, or are you willing to work with clients no matter regardless of their business location?

-Are you only working with clients that have a larger budget or are you amenable to work with smaller organizations that are bootstrapping?
-PERSONALITY
+Are you only working with clients that have a larger budget, or are you amenable to work with smaller organizations that are bootstrapping?

-Is your ideal client’s personality more fun and adventurous when it comes to marketing or more conservatively professional and risk adverse?
+Is your ideal client’s personality more fun and adventurous when it comes to marketing or more conservatively professional and risk-averse?

-Once you’ve identified your target, you’ll be able to better tailor your services and marketing to address them as potential reputation management clients with your marketing/sales funnel, lead scoring, etc.
+Once you’ve identified your target, you’ll be able to tailor your services and marketing services, address them as potential reputation management clients with your marketing/sales funnel, lead scoring, etc.